ssardon/mlgis-ponds/README.md

 python src/03_main.py --task pondsNIR-S2024
 ```

 This uses the `pondsNIR-S2024` configuration, training the U-NET on the visible green, near infrared (NIR), and SWIR bands of 2024 Sentinel-2 imagery.
 The hyperparameter attached to this configuration (e.g., a relatively small U-NET, called `unet_tiny` in the configuration files) performs better than anything else I have tried (a *large* comparison set, including random forests, much larger U-NETs, (possibly pretrained) Residual Networkts, and even a simple visual transfromer.
-If you discover upon a better configuration please let me know!
+If you discover a better configuration please let me know!

 ## License